CiscoDevNet/cisco-im-p-api-examples/README.md

 using a REST request to fetch the BASIC presence for that contact, and appends the presence status response to the file `status.txt`.

+## `setpresence.py`

+This project works fine without this script if you want to change the presence of a contact using any XMPP/Jabber client.
+If you don't want to use an XMPP/Jabber client, you can use this script to change the presence of the contact defined in `enduser.json`.

+Usage:

+`python setpresence.py <one of AVAILABLE, BUSY, DND, AWAY, UNAVAILABLE or VACATION>`

 ## HOW TO PREPARE TO USE THE SCRIPTS

 ### INSTALL PYTHON